soveran/toro/README.md

 the passed string to the response.
 A similar helper is called `html`: it takes as an argument the path to an `ECR` template and renders its content.
 A lower level `render` method is available: it also expects the path to a template, but it doesn't modify the headers.
+There's a json helper method expecting a Crystal generic Object and has an optional status parameter, it will call the to_json serializer on the generic object.

 Status codes
 ------------